brendonsoto/dotfiles_orig/meine_zettlekasten/phoenix-liveview.md

 These are my notes from the PragmaticStudio's LiveView course.

+`morphDom` is the JS dep used to manipulate the DOM

 # Making a Live page -- Router setup
 To create a page using LiveView first you need a route.